m4sterbunny/Demo/source/index.rst

 This site acts as a showcase for my technical writing.

-Showcasing can be a challenge.
-Many clients have access management, meaning that the documentation I assisted with is only available to their clients.
+Showcasing is challenging.
+Writing is always a collaborative endeavour and many clients apply access management; controlling access to documentation.

-Some clients want to keep their writer a secret and never admit that they brought me in as a freelancer, or they do not want to admit my contribution.
-I learnt this early in my consulting career when I undertook a large report triage project in which I engaged in, and collaborated with, an analyst to conduct the statistics and a researcher to verify the quoted data.
+Some clients can't admit to the freelancer's contribution.
+I learnt this early in my consulting career when I undertook a large report triage project in which I engaged in, and collaborated with, an analyst to re-conduct the statistics and a researcher to verify the quoted data.
 I personally:

 - critiqued the existing analysis
 - agreed the compromises required to rework all the statistical analyses and finish